CodingNannah/elite100_week2_project_ParkingGarage/README.md

     # objects == variables assigned to classes
     # remember SELF! == current instance of class

-# future: figure out how to do this for ANY size garage!
+# future: figure out how to do this for ANY size garage! -- DONE! w. input for 'stalls'
 # 15 minutes to leave is too much time for such a small location.
 Reducing it to 10 min.